CyVerse-learning-materials/SciApps_guide/association.rst

       |manhattan_plot|

       ..
 Note::
         The example here is using chromosome 9 only.
 And the Manhattan plot is pre-configured to display the chromosome 9 of sorghum (BTx623).
-For your own data, use the options on the left side to select a specific chromosome, or all chromosomes of your genome.
+For your own data, use the options on the left side to select a specific chromosome or all chromosomes of your genome.

-   3. Use the options on the left side for P-values adjustments, specifying species, chromosome, neighboring window size, and display Q-Q plot.
+   3. Use the options on the left side for P-values adjustments, specifying species, chromosome, neighbouring window size, and display Q-Q plot.

       ..
 Tip::
         Both Manhattan plot and Q-Q plot are interactive with all of the options.

    4. For visualizing **PCA** outputs, click **PCA-0.0.1** in the History panel to expand its outputs.
-There are two image outputs:  `pcplot <https://cran.r-project.org/web/packages/ggfortify/vignettes/plot_pca.html>`_ and `scree plot <http://support.minitab.com/en-us/minitab/17/topic-library/modeling-statistics/multivariate/principal-components-and-factor-analysis/what-is-a-scree-plot/>`_
+There are two image outputs:  `pcplot <https://cran.r-project.org/web/packages/ggfortify/vignettes/plot_pca.html>`_. and `scree plot <http://support.minitab.com/en-us/minitab/17/topic-library/modeling-statistics/multivariate/principal-components-and-factor-analysis/what-is-a-scree-plot/>`_

       |pca_output1| |pca_output2|